‘Vikings’ Season 6: Here’s What Really Happened To Bjorn Ironside, According To The Viking Sagas

 The earliest story regarding Bjorn is in a manuscript detailing Norman history and written by William of Jumièges.
 Here, Bjorn was the youngest son of Ragnar Lodbrok (played by Travis Fimmel in the TV series) and, as was the custom then, expelled from Ragnar’s rule.
 Leaving Denmark with a massive fleet, he then started raiding areas including West Francia and Paris.
 William details Bjorn’s death as occurring in Frisia but gives no details of how or at what age he perished.
 However, the Daily Express suggests that he might have been very old when he died.

 In the TV series, Bjorn is shown traveling all the way to the Mediterranean, and this is certainly recorded in Frankish, Norman, Arab, Scandinavian, and Irish sources.
 In one particular story, it tells of how Bjorn pretended to be dead in order to gain access to what he thought was Rome, much in the same way his father did in the TV series when trying to gain entry to Paris.
-However, it was not Rome that Bjorn infiltrated but Luni and they promptly left after hearing that a Roman army was being prepared against them.
+However, it was not Rome that Bjorn infiltrated but Luni, and they promptly left after hearing that a Roman army was being prepared against them.

 Many stories featuring Bjorn are to be found in the Icelandic and Danish sagas of his father, Ragnar.
 Placing Bjorn as the son of Ragnar and Asluag — not Lagertha — further tales are told about this character.